Mets pitcher Kodai Senga (34) delivers the pitch in the...

 PHILADELPHIA — Kodai Senga’s return began with a bang and finished with a win Saturday.

-He tossed two innings and allowed one run in the Mets’ 6-2 victory over the Phillies in the first game of the NL Division Series.
+He allowed one run in two innings in the Mets’ 6-2 victory over the Phillies in Game 1 of their NL Division Series.
 After allowing a 425-foot home run to his first batter, Kyle Schwarber, he settled in to retire six of seven.

 “A lot of things to reflect on, good and bad.
 The team won, which is all that matters,” Senga said through an interpreter.
 “A lot of things to reflect on, a lot of things going on inside my head right now.
 I might pitch against them again, so maybe after the series, we can talk more.”

-Senga would be lined up to pitch again in Game 5 on Friday, if the series gets that far.
+Senga is lined up to pitch in Game 5 on Friday if the series gets that far.
 He deemed himself healthy, which means he “might potentially be ready for a game in the future,” he said.

 Until, that is, he let them know Wednesday that he wanted in on the NLDS.
 President of baseball operations David Stearns called manager Carlos Mendoza to let him know.

-The Mets knew when they decided on Senga to start the series opener that he would not pitch long.
+The Mets knew when they decided on Senga to start the series opener that he would not give them more than a few innings.
 His most recent action came Monday when he threw 25 pitches of live batting practice to minor-leaguers.
 Two innings was his max, and he proved able to give them that.

 “Other than that pitch that Schwarber took him deep,” Mendoza said, “he was really good.”